 5. What happens if I misclassify a worker?

-You could owe back taxes, employee benefits, unpaid overtime, and face fines of up to $5,000 per violation in states like New York, plus reputational damage.
+You could owe back taxes, employee benefits, unpaid overtime, and face fines, agency investigations, and litigation, plus reputational damage.